ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 error | io.ballerina.runtime.api.values.BError |

 ### Using Ballerina Arrays and Maps in Java
 There is no direct mapping between Ballerina arrays and maps to primitive Java arrays and maps.
 In order to facilitate the use of Ballerina arrays and maps in Java, the `ballerina-runtime` libraries have to be added as a dependency to the Java project and the relevant classes need to be imported from the `ballerina-runtime` library.
 You can find all the released versions of the `ballerina-runtime` library [here](https://maven.wso2.org/nexus/content/repositories/releases/org/ballerinalang/ballerina-runtime/).
-The latest version of the dependency can be added to gradle using the following:
+The latest version of the dependency can be added to Gradle using the following:
 ```groovy
 repositories {
    // Use WSO2's Nexus repository manager for resolving dependencies.